bseaver/php-to-do-list/README.md

 # Getting Started with PHP

-#### Epicodus PHP Week 1, 3 Lab, 2/7,21/2017
+#### Epicodus PHP Week 1, 3, 4 Lab, 2/7,21/2017

-#### By Ash Laidlaw, Benjamin T. Seaver and Dan Lauby
+#### By Andrew Devlin, Benjamin T. Seaver and Ash Laidlaw, Dan Lauby
 #### Revised to use DB by Benjamin Seaver

 ## Description

-This lab is about experimenting with PHP and installing the silex and Twig frameworks and extending to mySQL
+This lab is about experimenting with PHP and many to many SQL relationships.

 ## Setup/Installation Requirements
 * See https://secure.php.net/ for details on installing _PHP_.
 Note: PHP is typically already installed on Mac.